fiskaltrust/release-notes/README.md

-# release-notes
+# fiskaltrust Release Notes
-A repository containing the release notes of the fiskaltrust products.
-Automatically published to https://docs.fiskaltrust.cloud.
+A repository containing release notes of the fiskaltrust products and services.

+Please navigate to https://docs.fiskaltrust.cloud for a more convenient view of this content.